grpc/proposal/A93-xds-ext-proc.md

   have a use-case for it.
 - send_body_without_waiting_for_header_response: This is relevant only
   in `STREAMED` body send mode, which gRPC does not support.
+- allow_mode_override and allowed_override_modes: The mode-override
+  feature is complex to implement and does not seem very useful, so we are omitting it until and unless we encounter a use-case that needs it.

 #### Override Configuration